 4. Romaine lettuce

 Romaine lettuce is rugged enough to withstand the high heat of a grill without totally wilting.
-It’s long, slender leaves will wilt slightly, but should stay mostly crispy.
-Chop a head of romain in half and brush with olive oil and season with salt.
+It’s long, slender leaves will shrivel slightly, but should stay mostly crispy.
+Chop a head of romaine in half and brush with olive oil and season with salt.
 Place the halves flat side down and grill for 2 to 3 minutes per side.
 Serve whole with a bit of fresh-grated Parmesan cheese, or chop and use as traditional salad greens.

 5. Angel food cake